seslattery/ebs-sweets-bd43b/content/about.md

           Michael, you’re good.

         image: images/IMG_7961.jpg
-      - title: We think plants are the future
+      - title: I also like to decorate cakes
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development